noahlange/gecs/README.md

 ## Questions/Statements & Answers/Responses

 **Q/S**: How's the performance?
-**A/R**: Bad, with some caveats.
+**A/R**: It's complicated.

 **Q/S**: ???
-**A/R**: Performs poorly against other ECS engines in microbenchmarks.
-That being said, _particularly_ awesome performance has never been a primary design goal (so long as it remains capable of 60 FPS+, features are (currently) a higher priority than performance improvements) and I'm sure there's plenty of low-hanging fruit remaining for performance gains.
+**A/R**: I would say it's comparable to other "rich" ECS implementations (e.g., Ecsy) and poor relative to some other lower-level ECS libraries (bitecs, wolfecs).
+It's not a performance-oriented implementation, but it's also not a naïve one.
+Particularly awesome performance has never been a primary design goal (so long as it remains capable of 60 FPS+, features are (currently) a higher priority than performance improvements) and I'm sure there's plenty of low-hanging fruit remaining for performance gains.

 **Q/S**: Real-world example?
 **A/R**: Using a naïve culling implementation and PIXI for rendering, a 256×256 map from [FLARE](https://github.com/flareteam/flare-game) runs at 5ms/frame with ~40MB memory usage.